mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 ### Monitoring
 - The DC/OS metrics component now produces metrics in [Prometheus](https://prometheus.io/docs/instrumenting/exposition_formats/) format.
 [View the documentation](/1.11/metrics).
-- Unified Logging Endpoint to Collect Container (task) as well as System Component Logs.
+- Unified logging API that provides simple access to container (task) as well as system component logs.
+[View the documentation](/1.11/monitoring/logging/logging-api/logging-v2/).

 ### Storage
 - DC/OS 1.11 introduces an implementation of the industry-standard Container Storage Interface (CSI) version 0.1, which enables developers (Mesosphere, community, and partners) to streamline the development of storage features within DC/OS by providing a common API between the Container Orchestrator (DC/OS) and the storage devices.
 [View the documentation](https://docs.mesosphere.com/services/beta-storage/0.1.0-beta/). [enterprise type="inline" size="small" /]